 The Student Handbook is accurate at the time of publication but is subject to change as deemed appropriate by Lincoln University in order to fulfill its role and mission as well as address circumstances beyond our control.
 Any such changes may be implemented without prior notice or obligation, and unless specified otherwise, are effective when made.

-This handbook is not to be regarded as a contract between the student and Lincoln University.
 Lincoln University complies with all local, state, and federal non-discrimination laws and regulations in the provision of educational services.

 The most up-to-date information can be found on the University's website.